ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-66.md

 Accept: application/fhir+json
 ```

-See [DocumentManifest example](DocumentManifest-2-7-DocManMedicationCard.html) as response to the Find Document Manifest request.
+See [DocumentManifest example](DocumentManifest-2-7-DocManMedicationCard.html) as response (and the corresponding [profile](StructureDefinition-ch-mhd-comprehensive-documentmanifest.html)) to the Find Document Manifest request.

 ### Security Consideration